Jon H Meyerle

 Research in skin disease in amputees is important because over half of amputees develop skin disease at the stump site.
 This skin disease is often overlooked and not easy to treat.
 As a result, the amputee cannot wear the prosthesis or use more advanced prosthesis devices.

-Since his arrival at USU, Dr. Meyerle has been developing a therapeutic to alter the skin identity at the amputee stump.
-The goal of this research is to allow the skin at the stump to take on the properties of skin found on the palms and soles.
+During his tenure at USU, Dr. Meyerle developed a therapeutic to alter the skin identity at the amputee stump.
+The goal of this research was to allow the skin at the stump to take on the properties of skin found on the palms and soles.

 In addition to research in amputee skin care, Dr. Meyerle also has an interest in better ways to diagnose melanoma.
 His research in melanoma focuses on the genetic and environmental risk factors for developing melanoma in military personnel.
 Melanoma is the most significant cancer to affect an active duty military population.
 It strikes young adults in their 20-40s and, if not diagnosed in time, is fatal.

 As a trained immunodermatologist, Dr. Meyerle has a clinical interest in blistering diseases such as pemphigus and pemphigoid.
 Dr. Meyerle’s clinical interests in immunodermatology have been nurtured since fellowship by his mentor, Dr. Grant Anhalt at Johns Hopkins.
-Dr. Meyerle continues to supervise the only skin immunofluorescence laboratory in the Department of Defense at Walter Reed National Military Medical Center, which serves as a platform for his research in immunodermatology.
+While on active duty, Dr. Meyerle supervised the only skin immunofluorescence laboratory in the Department of Defense at Walter Reed National Military Medical Center, which served as a platform for his research in immunodermatology.

-The National Capital Consortium has one of the largest dermatology residency program in the country with up to 18 residents going through training at any time.
-Dr. Meyerle has served as the Director of the Dermatology Residency Training program since 2014.
+The National Capital Consortium has one of the largest dermatology residency program in the country with as many 18 residents going through training at any time.
+Dr. Meyerle served as the Director of the Dermatology Residency Training program since from 2014 to 2018.

 Representative Bibliography